blackdiamond923/beaus-beautiful-tokens/README.md

 ---

 ## **Usage**
-- Tokens are organized for ease of browsing inside the file browser.
+- Tokens are organized for ease of browsing inside the File Picker.
 - Portrait images are matched to tokens where possible, making quick character creation easier.
 - Ideal for DMs looking to quickly populate battle maps, generate NPCs, or customize their actors.
+- Token Variant Art Helps with swapping token images easier.

 ---

 ## **Why I Made This**
-I had built up a massive personal library of token art to speed up my own prep time — swapping images, setting variations, matching battle and portrait styles.
-I realized others could benefit from this as well, especially for faster world-building or improvisational GMing.
+I had built up a  personal library of token art to and I realized others could hopefully benefit from this as well.

 ---